bijay135/gitlab-aws-magento2-deploy/README.md

 # Gitlab CI/CD pipeline with aws integration for magento 2 deployment

 # Feature highlights
+- Created with simplicity and ease of use in mind, inspied by magento cloud pipeline
 - Emphasis on zero downtime during deployment
+- Seperate root to build application changes without affecting mage root
+- State checking flow for optimized build of pipeline/server/application related changes
-- Simple deploy summary for server/application section in tabular format during each deployment
+- Simple deploy summary for pipeline/server/application section in tabular format during each deployment
 - Support to sync nginx, php, logrotate and magento env changes directly from repository to golden server
-- Seperate root to build application changes and state checking flow to skip application build when no changes
+- Composer auto update flow when last update run exceeds 30 days during deployment even without any changes
+- Patches install complete flow to auto apply, revert and delete relevant changes
 - Aws cli integration to create image, update launch configuration and start/wait for instance refresh

 # Important configuration information